onera/Maia/doc/user_manual/algo.rst

 Sequential algorithms
 ---------------------

-The following algorithms applies on regular (full) pytrees.
+The following algorithms apply on regular (full) pytrees.
 Note that these compatibility functions are also wrapped in the ``maia_poly_old_to_new`` and ``maia_poly_new_to_old`` scripts, see :ref:`Quick start<quick_start_req>` section.